Why Supporting Future Scholars From Diverse Backgrounds Matters for Health Equity

 We all want to believe that academic environments exist where everyone has a fair and just opportunity to do their best work and advance their careers—no matter their race, ethnicity, lived experience, or background.
 But as the nonlinear path from my college studies in nutrition and biology to a career in philanthropy revealed, this isn’t always the case.
 It’s why I’m personally committed to changing this reality for others.

 Always focused on the intersection of public health and social justice, I moved from student to advisor, faculty, committee participant, and administrator working in academia.
 I enjoyed teaching, cultivating relationships to help students set the stage for their success, and participating in an intellectually critical environment to advance health and wellbeing for all.
 But I also felt, firsthand, the barriers that impede many faculty of color.
+We need better policies to ensure equity, but we also need better practices.

-I was recruited to numerous committees and conversations—additional burdens, especially as a junior faculty member—that were not recognized when considered for promotion.
+Case in point: I was recruited to numerous committees and conversations—additional burdens, especially as a junior faculty member—that were not recognized when considered for promotion.
 I was often tapped to provide a perspective or share my personal experience because people like me were not well-represented in various groups (or in health sciences, generally).
 While I was happy to make my voice heard, these extra responsibilities occupied time and effort that I could have otherwise devoted toward scholarship or personal development.

-Initially, I had little awareness that these additional responsibilities were wearing me down, making me feel small and ineffective and, often, directly conflicting with my personal life.
+Initially, I had little awareness that these additional responsibilities were wearing me down, making me feel ineffective and, often, directly conflicting with my personal life.
 I struggled with knowing how and when to say “no” when there were so few who shared my experience.
 Over time, I realized that I lacked the support system I needed to overcome the challenges of underrepresented early career faculty.
 And I wasn’t alone.

 Today, I have the privilege of contributing to the Robert Wood Johnson Foundation's efforts to fuel change by deeply embedding equity in how we create evidence and share knowledge—and by expanding opportunities for those who participate in the process.
 And every day, I reflect on my personal journey to help make academia a more inclusive space.